DavidSpickett/BadgerKernel/design.md

 ## Key Variables

 There are 3 key objects for the kernel:
-* all_threads - an array of thread structures
+* `all_threads` - an array of thread structures
-* current_thread - pointer to the active thread
+* `current_thread` - pointer to the active thread
-* next_thread - a pointer to the next thread to be ran
+* `next_thread` - a pointer to the next thread to be ran

-all_threads is an array of Thread structures that is statically allocated with size MAX_THREADS.
+`all_threads` is an array of `Thread` structures that is statically allocated with size `MAX_THREADS`.
 So at any one time some of them may not be valid threads.

 The "scheduler" is very simple it just finds the next thread that is available to run and sets next_thread to that. (plus some housekeeping)

 The most important parts of the Thread structure are:
-* stack_ptr - It's last sp value.
+* `stack_ptr` - It's last sp value.
 From the kernel's point of view this always points to the start of the thread's saved context
-* state - The state of the thread.
+* `state` - The state of the thread.
 Most of the time it will jump between suspended and running, the full list is:
-    - init (not run at all yet)
+    - `init` (not run at all yet)
-    - running (is the active thread)
+    - `running` (is the active thread)
-    - suspended (not running, but can be chosen to run next)
+    - `suspended` (not running, but can be chosen to run next)
-    - waiting (cannot run until some condition is met/signal received)
+    - `waiting` (cannot run until some condition is met)
-    - finished
+    - `finished`
-    - cancelled
+    - `cancelled`
-* id - Used to identify the thread in log messages and find its address in all_threads.
+* `id` - Used to identify the thread in log messages and find its address in all_threads.
 For valid threads it's index will always be the same as its ID.
-* stack - The stack memory for the thread. stack_ptr will point to somewhere in here.
+* `stack` - The stack memory for the thread. stack_ptr will point to somewhere in here.

 ## Kernel Startup